 This is a classic case of driver installation.
 If you are not able to see your Motion Controllers in SteamVR apps and games, then the Motion Controller model driver may not be installed properly.

 This driver is typically automatically downloaded and installed via Windows Update, but if you’re on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install the Mixed Reality drivers & software manually.

 I’ve lost my bounds

 When you had initially set up your Mixed Reality headset, you had set up a boundary.
-In case you get an error on your screen which says the “I’ve lost my bounds”, then you will have to re-run the setup for all experience and follow the on-screen steps.
+In case you get an error on your screen which says the “I’ve lost my bounds”, then you will have to re-run the setup for all experiences and follow the on-screen steps.

 Unable to Update the controller

 In case your headset or your controller doesn’t work as expected, the best way to get this problem solved is by restoring the device to factory conditions.
 To recover your device:

 - Ensure you have new batteries in the controller and it’s turned off.